18 Words To Skyrocket Your Email Open Rates

 18. Challenge-oriented Language

-Best Practices for Email Subject Lines
+Guidelines for Email Subject Lines Best Practices

 1. Avoid Spam Triggers